Amazon to Andes

-After dinner you can attend a lecture providing an in depth look at the biology of macaws, their feeding habits, the theories for clay lick use, their breeding and feeding ecology, population fluctuations, and the threats to their conservation
+After dinner scientists will provide a night lecture, an in-depth look at the biology of macaws, their feeding habits, the theories for clay lick use, their breeding and feeding ecology, population fluctuations and the threats to their conservation.

 On most clear mornings of the year, dozens of large macaws and hundreds of parrots congregate on the large river bank in a raucous and colorful spectacle - which inspired a National Geographic cover story.